 PEACE & LOVE

-PEACE & LOVE is the current acronym for soft tissue injury management, such as when you sprain your ankle, or experience a hamstring strain.
-It replaces previous acronyms, such as RICE, PRICE and POLICE.
+PEACE & LOVE is an acronym for soft tissue injury management, for example when you sprain your ankle, or experience a hamstring strain.
+You may recall previous acronyms such as RICE, PRICE and POLICE.

 Soft tissue injuries need PEACE & LOVE!